avnet-iotconnect/iotc-home-assistant-bridge/README.md

-# Home Assistant IoTConnect Bridge
+# Home Assistant IOTCONNECT Bridge

-A reproducible reference implementation to bridge **Home Assistant** telemetry and control into **Avnet IoTConnect**.
+A reproducible reference implementation to bridge **Home Assistant** telemetry and control into **Avnet IOTCONNECT**.

 This project shows how to:

 - Publish Home Assistant “things” (entities) into MQTT in a clean, analytics-friendly way
-- Bridge MQTT telemetry into IoTConnect using the **IoTConnect Python Lite SDK**
+- Bridge MQTT telemetry into IOTCONNECT using the **IOTCONNECT Python Lite SDK**
-- Receive IoTConnect cloud-to-device commands and control Home Assistant via the REST API (example: switch/light on/off)
+- Receive IOTCONNECT cloud-to-device commands and control Home Assistant via the REST API (example: switch/light on/off)

 > This repo intentionally contains **no personal names and no credentials**.
 All secrets are placeholders.